QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

    * :math:`v_{it}` is a possibly history-dependent vector of distortions to the dynamics of the state that agent :math:`i` uses to  represent misspecification of the original model

-For convenience, we'll start with a finite horizon formulation, where :math:`t_0` is the initial date and :math:`t_1` is the common terminal date
+For convenience, we'll start with a finite horizon formulation, where :math:`t_0` is the initial date and :math:`t_1` is the common terminal date.

 Player :math:`i` takes a sequence :math:`\{u_{-it}\}` as given and chooses a sequence :math:`\{u_{it}\}` to minimize and :math:`\{v_{it}\}` to maximize